ClusterHQ/flocker/docs/tutorial/moving-applications.rst

 .. literalinclude:: minimal-deployment.yml
    :language: yaml

-Next take a look at what containers Docker is running on the VM you just created:
+Next take a look at what containers Docker is running on the VM you just created.
+The node IPs are those which were specified earlier in the ``Vagrantfile``:

 # TODO emphasize-lines for the changed IP
-# TODO Talk about where the IP addresses come from

 .. code-block:: console